SilberMa/SilberMa/README.md

 # Hi there 👋, I'm Martin Silber - Developer in Germany

-Welcome to my special GitHub repository!
-This `README.md` is a glimpse into my professional world as a web developer passionate about creating efficient and innovative web solutions.
+Welcome to my GitHub repository!

+This is a glimpse into my professional world as a developer passionate about creating efficient and innovative solutions.

 ## About Me